doyaGu/Ballanced/README.md

 Clone the repository with `git clone https://github.com/doyaGu/Ballanced.git`.
 Then `cd Ballanced` into the cloned repository.

-If you use CMake, run the command `cmake -B build -G "Visual Studio 16 2019" -A Win32` to generate Visual Studio projects and solutions.
+If you use CMake, run the command `cmake -B build -G "Visual Studio 16 2022" -A Win32` to generate Visual Studio projects and solutions.
 Then open the solution file under the `build` directory and compile the projects.

 If you use Visual Studio 6.0, open `Ballance.dsw`, and compile the projects.

-## Improvements

-There are serval changes and improvements implemented to the original game.

-- Fixed incomplete displaying in windowed mode
-- Fixed memory checking problem
-- Support in-game resizing in windowed mode
-- Replace registry operation with using initialization file
-- No dependency on `Dsetup`
-- Disabled Exception Handling in **Player**
-- Support command-line configuration
-- Support 32-bit color mode
-- ResDll is integrated into Player
-- ...

 ## To-Do